rrama08/rrama08.github.io/_posts/2017-08-11-DigitalStrategy.md

 comments: true
 ---

-My article on Delta Digital Framework which is an interesting concept I have been thinking about for a while.
-As enterprise are moving up the Digital competency curve, it is more important to consider Digital in a more holistic manner.
+I have been thinking about thinking about digital strategy in a much more holistic sense for a while.
+As enterprise are moving up the Digital competency curve, it is important to consider Digital in a more holistic manner for all touch points.
+So I have created a framework called Delta.

 Happy Reading!